braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 ## Code Considerations

-### Understanding Subclassing

-A subclass inherits its properties from its superclass and can be used to override them to refine or modify their behavior.
-In the example below, you can see that the superclass Mammal has a subclass of Cat and Dog, and Dog has a subclass of GermanShephard and Poodle.
-Because Poodle is a subclass of Dog that is a subclass of Mammal, Poodle has access to Mammal properties and methods like `getEyeColor()`.
-This same type of subclassing behavior can be used to our advantage when building out in-app messages.

-__In-App Messages can be Subclasses to Power Custom Views__<br>
-Like riding a rollercoaster, pushing the limits to get the most out of in-app messages can be intimidating, but by leveraging subclasses you can have a safe, engaging, and enjoyable implementation experience.

 ### ABKInAppMessage Subclasses

 The code snippet below is a UI delegate method from the Braze SDK that determines what subclass view you want to populate your in-app message with.
-Within this method are five subclasses.
-We will be covering a basic implementation and show how the full, slide up and modal subclasses can be implemented in captivating ways.
+We cover a basic implementation in this guide and show how the full, slide up and modal subclasses can be implemented in captivating ways.
 Please note that if you want to set up your custom view controller, you must set up all other in-app message subclasses.
 Once you have a solid understanding of the concepts behind subclassing, check out our [use cases](#sample-use-cases) below to get started implementing In-App Messaging subclasses.

-{% include video.html id="" align="center" %}

 {% tabs %}
 {% tab Swift %}